Sasa94s/trivia_app/backend/README.md

 ## Tasks

-One note before you delve into your tasks: for each endpoint you are expected to define the endpoint and response data.
-The frontend will be a plentiful resource because it is set up to expect certain endpoints and response data formats already.
-You should feel free to specify endpoints in your own way; if you do so, make sure to update the frontend or you will get some unexpected behavior.

 1. Use Flask-CORS to enable cross-domain requests and set response headers.
 2. Create an endpoint to handle GET requests for questions, including pagination (every 10 questions).
 This endpoint should return a list of questions, number of total questions, current category, categories.
 3. Create an endpoint to handle GET requests for all available categories.